AleBiancaIta/Pulse/README.md

      **required**
      - [] User must be able to reset their password

+- [] Dashboard
-- [] Home page (dashboard)
+     - [ ] Home page

          **required**
-     - [] Contains a setting button - tapping on it should direct user to settings page
+         - [X] Contains a setting button - tapping on it should direct user to settings page
-     - [] Contains a logout button - tapping on it should log user out completely and show the login page
          - [] Contains a chart showing the history of the team pulse
-     - [x] Contains cards which the user can add, remove, move up, and move down
+         - [X] Contains cards which the user can add, remove, move up, and move down
-     - [x] Card configuration should be added to Parse and obtainable with future logged in use cases
+         - [X] Card configuration should be added to Parse and obtainable with future logged in use cases

          **optional**
          - [] Make the dashboard graphics interactive, for example: user can tap the chart pin to see pulse details
          - [] Make the org chart interactive, for example: user can tap a team member to see their details
          - [] Allow user to see the same information in List view
          - [] Include filters, for example: search by date range
          - [] Contains an org chart showing the pulse with the most recent survey results

      - [] Team module

          **required**
-     - [] User must be able to see a list of everyone in his/her team and their current status (based on last 1:1)
+         - [X] User must be able to see a list of everyone in his/her team
+         - [] User must be able to see the team members current status (based on last 1:1)
          - [] User must be able to add, edit and delete their team members
+             - [X] User must be able to add and edit their team members
-     - [] Selecting a user should direct user to the employee detail page
+         - [X] Selecting a user should direct user to the employee detail page

          **optional**
          - [] Implement swipe to delete user
          - [] User can customize and edit page (similar to cards in the "today" app), for example: add an Upcoming section, ToDo section, etc.
          - [] Customizable page, for example: add/remove cards
          - [] Set up ToDos due date and get Notifications/reminders when the due date is coming up

 - [] Employee detail page